Malawi: First polio outbreak since Africa declared polio-free | DW | 18.02.2022

 The coronavirus pandemic may have also caused some young children to miss their polio vaccinations, Nicola Stonehouse, a professor of molecular virology at the University of Leeds in the UK, told DW.

-The WHO is helping to supplement vaccinations in Malawi, as well as supporting the risk assessment and outbreak response and ramping up surveillance of polio in neighboring countries.
+The WHO is helping to supplement vaccinations in Malawi, as well as support the risk assessment and outbreak response and ramp up surveillance of polio in neighboring countries.

 Polio is a highly transmissible virus most often spread via the stool of an infected person, usually through contaminated water or food.
 It can also be spread via oral or nasal secretions.